The Bushmills History

 Prohibition ends.
 Bushmills is a whiskey you can believe in – and no one believed harder than Belfast merchant Samuel Wilson.
 Fully 10 YEARS before prohibition ended he bought the Bushmills Distillery knowing one day he’d make his fortune - and a lot of Americans very happy!

 1939 - 1945

 Doing our bit.
 World War II halted production as Allied troops were billeted at the distillery.
-Meanwhile in Dublin, a bomb hit our head office destroying all our archives.
+Meanwhile in Belfast, a bomb hit our head office destroying all our archives.

 1950s - 1960s

 Boom time.
 Production resumed after the war and Bushmills became increasingly popular.
 Exports rocketed - particularly to the US.

 Star quality.
 The golden hues of Bushmills grace the silver screen in the classic movie The Verdict.

 Celebrating 400 years.
 To mark this, the Bank of Ireland put the Old Bushmills Distillery on its new banknotes.
 Who says money can't buy happiness?

 A rewarding time.
 In a truly incredible year for the brand, Bushmills swept the board at spirits competitions across the world - now that's worth raising a glass to!

 Making friends.
 Bushmills was joined by some famous friends from the film, music, design and photography worlds who became our ambassadors to spread the word that great whiskey and great friendships belong together.
 Bon Iver, Elijah Wood and Chromeo are just a few of the names happy to join in.